F4-Group/fileUploaderJS/README.md

 * css theme customization
 * Retina enabled
 * display previously uploaded images (already stored on a server)
+* allow multiple file upload with same path (drag image from browser to desktop, upload, repeat with another image of the same name)

 Should work on